Live Group Training Programme via Zoom

 Be Enriched: A Powerful Blend of Approaches

-• We will draw on WiN’s learnings over the many years we have been intentionally applying and refining our work on the ground.
+We will draw on WiN’s rich learnings over the more than twenty years we have been intentionally applying and refining our work on the ground.

 This diversity of approaches helps cater for a range of situations we will encounter, and cultivates an experience that is both practical and transformational.

-At the same time, the course is within a spirit of openness to new learnings, experimentation and further evolution and refinement as we travel forwards.
+At the same time, the course is within a spirit of openness to new learnings, further evolution and refinement as we travel forwards.

 "Far better and more lasting is what God will give to those who believe and trust in their Lord; who shun great sins and gross indecencies...; conduct their affairs by mutual consultation."